Work in Trello doesn’t always need to be so manual. Let our built-in automation take care of the busy work for you!

 In current state, employees spend an average of three hours a day wasted on completing tasks that can be automated.
 What if you could automate processes on your boards based on information in Trello?
 Yeah, we know, that would be amazing.
 And the good news is it’s totally possible!
 That’s where Custom Fields come in.

 Wait, What Are Custom Fields?

-Custom Fields is a Trello Power-Up that provides additional input boxes so you can add more structure and context on a Trello card.
+Custom Fields are available within our Trello Standard, Trello Premium and Trello Enterprise editions.
+In short, Custom Fields provides additional input boxes so you can keep project information visible and add more structure and context on a Trello card.